lisa-analyzer/evm-lisa/README.md

 EVMLiSA is based on the peer-reviewed publication
 > Vincenzo Arceri, Saverio Mattia Merenda, Greta Dolcetti, Luca Negrini, Luca Olivieri, Enea Zaffanella. _**"Towards a Sound Construction of EVM Bytecode Control-Flow Graphs"**_.
-To appear in Proceedings of the Proceedings of the 26th ACM International Workshop on Formal Techniques for Java-like Programs (FTfJP 2024), co-located with ISSTA/ECOOP 2024.
+In Proceedings of the 26th ACM International Workshop on Formal Techniques for Java-like Programs (FTfJP 2024), co-located with ECOOP 2024.

 # 🛠 Building EVMLiSA